Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Those averages are similar to the fact that the average value of \(\zeta(\tfrac12 + it)\) is \(1\), see \hyperref[x:men:zeta1average]{({\xreffont\ref{x:men:zeta1average}})}.
-Such biases, combined with Selberg's central limit theorem, are major contributors to: \begin{principle}{}{}{x:principle:bigOof1prin} Biases of order \(O(1)\) can have a significant, and unwelcome, influence on the interpretation of numerical computations because the true nature of the \(\zeta\)-function reveals itself on the scale of \(\sqrt{\log\log T}\). \end{principle} \hyperref[x:principle:bigOof1prin]{Principle~{\xreffont\ref{x:principle:bigOof1prin}}}, and other sources for misinterpreting the data, are explored throughout this paper. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 3.2 Three unfounded inferences} \typeout{************************************************} \begin{subsectionptx}{Three unfounded inferences}{}{Three unfounded inferences}{}{}{g:subsection:idp95287168} Brent's observations have re-appeared in subsequent numerical computations.
+Those averages are similar to the fact that the average value of \(\zeta(\tfrac12 + it)\) is~\(1\), see \hyperref[zeta1average]{({\xreffont\ref{zeta1average}})}.
+Such biases, combined with Selberg's CLT, are major contributors to: \begin{principle}{Principle}{}{}{bigOof1prin} For questions about the size of the \(\zeta\)-function, no numerical computation can give reliable evidence because the true nature of the \(\zeta\)-function reveals itself on the scale of \(\sqrt{\log\log T}\), which within the realm of computation is indistinguishable from a bias of order \(O(1)\). \end{principle} \hyperref[bigOof1prin]{Principle~{\xreffont\ref{bigOof1prin}}}, and other sources for misinterpreting the data, are explored throughout this paper. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 4.2 Three unfounded inferences} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Three unfounded inferences}{}{Three unfounded inferences}{}{}{misleading-4} Brent's observations have re-appeared in subsequent numerical computations.
 The result is that reinforcing those observations has been (at least partially) a goal of recent computational work, particularly as it relates to understanding the largest values of the \(\zeta\)-function.
 That is unfortunate because the largest values as they appear in computations are not representative of the largest values at greater height.
 Thus, the impressions one has from those data are not helping to build intuition for the true nature of the \(\zeta\)-function.
 Quite the opposite: those numerical examples tempt one into mistaken notions.

+The notions we refer to are: \begin{axiom}{Mistaken Notion}{}{}{mistakegap} The largest values of the \(\zeta\)-function occur when there is a particularly large gap between zeros. \end{axiom} \begin{axiom}{Mistaken Notion}{}{}{mistakeRS} The largest values of the \(\zeta\)-function occur when a large number of initial terms in the Riemann-Siegel formula \hyperref[RiemannSiegel]{({\xreffont\ref{RiemannSiegel}})} have the same sign. \end{axiom} \begin{axiom}{Mistaken Notion}{}{}{mistakeRH} Counterexamples to RH are more likely to occur near an unusually large gap between zeros. \end{axiom} These Notions are part of the folklore of the \(\zeta\)-function and the author has observed conversations on these Notions at many conferences, often accompanied by refutations.
+Thus, it seemed prudent to address these issues explicitly.